CPU-DS/CourseGraph/README_en.md

 npm run docs:dev
 ```

-Open [http://localhost:5173/](http://localhost:5173/) in your browser to preview
+Open [http://localhost:5173/](http://localhost:5173/) in your browser to preview.

-#### Deployment

-Online documentation is deployed using Github Actions + Github Pages, with the workflow file at `.github/workflows/docs.yaml`

 ## 🛠️ Contributing, Protocol and Citation

 [PR](https://github.com/CPU-DS/CourseGraph/pulls) and [Issues](https://github.com/CPU-DS/CourseGraph/issues) are welcome, as well as any form of contribution.

-This project is open-sourced under the MIT license.
+This project is open-sourced under the [MIT license](LICENSE).
 If you find CourseGraph helpful for your work, please refer to [CITATION.cff](CITATION.cff) (or click the `Cite this repository` button on the right side of the Repository) to cite.